yuchenz/koalaNLP/README.md

    modify features for rules in a Moses phrase table

- - parse tree binarization for MT:
+ - parse tree binarization for MT (method 1):

 	- mt/berkeleyparsed2mosesxml.perl  (from moses)